input-output-hk/marlowe-doc/docs/development/runtime-protocol-reference.md

 The Marlowe Runtime protocol enables communicating with the Runtime directly.

-These protocols, and specifically this root-level `marlowe-runtime` protocol, is the primary API for the Runtime.
+These protocols, and specifically this root-level `marlowe-runtime-cli` protocol, is the primary API for the Runtime.
-If you want to communicate with the Runtime, ultimately, you will be using the `marlowe-runtime` protocol and its sub-protocols.
+If you want to communicate with the Runtime, ultimately, you will be using the `marlowe-runtime-cli` protocol and its sub-protocols.

 In the larger context of working with the Runtime, you don't necessarily need to be aware of the protocols to be able to communicate with the Runtime.
 For example, if you are using the REST API or Runtime CLI, under the hood, they all communicate with the Runtime using this protocol, as does everything that communicates with the Runtime.